Fill your College Details

 The administrator's choice of data types is an interesting aspect of the logical layer.
 All databases support a limited number of data types.
 In the logical layer, an administrator can choose between 32-bit integers, 64-bit floating point numbers or even binary large objects, or BLOBs, and character large objects, or CLOBs.
 However, those options are available at the logical layer only if they are implemented in the physical layer.

-Example: In the case of the employee database, the Conceptual Schema would define entities like employees, departments, and projects, and how these entities are related (e.g., each employee belongs to a department).
+For example, in the employee database, the Conceptual Schema defines the entities of employees, departments and projects, and specifies the relationships between entities (e.g., each employee is in a department).

 custom img